CommitHub/CommitHub-Blog/src/pages/blogs/04-15-2020-getting-started-with-pihole/index.md

 ### Create a new user

-If like me you want your own user making the pi be more yours input this command:
+If like me you want a new user making the pi be more yours.
+Input this command:

 ```
 sudo adduser username
 ```

 You will be asked to add a password and input some other information.
-I would use a password generator and save the password in a password manager for safe keeping.
+I would use a password generator and save the password in a password manager for safekeeping.

 #### Add new user to sudo group